bubbajoe/bubbajoe.dev/projects/rkx.md

 ---
-title: 'rkx'
+title: 'RKX - API Gateway'
-date: '2023-01-02'
+date: '2023-04-02'
 ---

-# rkx introduction
+# RKX Introduction

-rkx is a Module based API Gateway built in Go.
+RKX is a Module based API Gateway built in Go.
 It is designed to be a simple, fast, and extensible.

 - Programmatic Modules in TypeScript or JavaScript
 - Built-in support for:
   - Canary Deployments
+  - Versioning
-  -
+  - Certification Mappings

+# RKX vs Kong

-Using a similar user interface as Kong, rkx utilizes similar high-level concepts as Kong:
+RKX utilizes similar high-level concepts as Kong:
 - Routes
 - Services
-- Modules (kong: Plugins)
+- Modules (Plugins)
+- Clients (Consumers)

 New concepts are also introduced:
 - Namespaces

+I plan to release the first version of rkx at the end of this year.
+I will be writing a series of blog posts about the design and implementation of rkx and the modules.